jlapeyre/MethodInSrc.jl/README.md

 if you have a file defining binary operations, say multiplication, for combinations of various particular and abstract types.
 Are you sure dispatch is occurring as you intend ?

 Furthermore, due to changes in other code, someone may remove a specialized method that has become redundant, or add a new one.
-When reading this code (even if you changed it yourself last year) and you can't find a method, did it go missing, or was removed intentionally ? _"... wait a minute, there's a test for that missing method in the test suite, and it's passing!"_
+When reading this code (even if you changed it yourself last year) and you can't find a method, did it go missing, or was removed intentionally ?

-You get the idea.
+_"... wait a minute, `foofunc` isn't in the source, but there's a test for it in the test suite--- and it's passing!"_

+If you had written `@test @insrc(foofunc(A, b)) == c`, then the test would have failed as soon as `foofunc` was removed from the source.

 ## Macros `@isinsrc`, `@insrc`, and `@ninsrc`